owncloud/ocis/CONTRIBUTING.md

 *   **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 *   **Explain which behavior you expected to see instead and why.**
 *   **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
-*   **If you report an web browser related problem**, consider to use the browsers Web developer tools (such as the debugger, console or network monitor) to check what happened.
+*   **If you report a web browser related problem**, consider to use the browser's Web developer tools (such as the debugger, console or network monitor) to check what happened.
 Make sure to add screenshots of the utilities if you are short of time to interpret it.
 *   **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.

 Provide more context by answering these questions: